openvmp/partcad/docs/source/design.rst

 All data in PartCAD is bundled into 'packages'.
 Packages are organized in a hierarchical structure where some packages may "import" a list of other packages.
-The top level package is called "/".
+The top-level package is called "/".
 If a package called "/package" imports a child package called "sub-package" then such package will be called "/package/sub-package".